OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 2. In Word, close the task pane if it's already open.
 On the **Home** tab, choose the **Show Taskpane** button in the ribbon to open the add-in task pane.

 3. Be sure there are at least three paragraphs in the document.
-You can choose **Insert Paragraph** three times. *Check carefully that there's no blank paragraph at the end of the document.
+You can choose the **Insert Paragraph** button three times. *Check carefully that there's no blank paragraph at the end of the document.
 If there is, delete it.*

 4. In Word, create a custom style named "MyCustomStyle".
 It can have any formatting that you want.